 - Standardize output across configs: If you extract inconsistently formatted data from different vendors or documents, for example "6 month policy period" versus "six mo. policy duration", you can map to a common format.
 Consistently formatted output helps your application to handle extractions with fewer checks for corner cases.

-- Add metadata: If a PDF lacks information that you want to include in the extraction, you can add it.
+- Add metadata: If a document lacks information that you want to include in the extraction, you can add it.

 - Pick only selected choices from radio button groups or other groups.